 - For Grave of the Fireflies, it was licensed first by Central Park Media and later by ADV Films, who then restructered into Sentai Filmworks, who released a Blu-Ray with their own dub in addition to the original CPM dub.
 To this day, Sentai still retains the rights since the film isn't represented by Studio Ghibli.

 - Disney negotiated with Tokuma in 1996 to acquire the rights all of their films and dub them with an All-Star Cast for future distribution of their works; their divisions Miramax and Touchstone distributed Princess Mononoke and The Wind Rises, respectively.
 In 2011, GKIDS took control of the theatrical rights to the Ghibli films and would later go on to license From Up on Poppy Hill, The Tale of the Princess Kaguya, When Marnie Was There, Only Yesterday, and Ocean Waves; Poppy Hill was distributed by Cinedigm and when their contract expired in late 2013, the latter films were distributed through Universal.
 Six years later, GKIDS took control of the remaining rights to the films outright and distributed them through Shout!
-Factory, except for the aforementioned Grave of the Fireflies and The Wind Rises, as it is still licensed to Disney at the time.
+Factory, except for the aforementioned Grave of the Fireflies and The Wind Rises, as it was still licensed to Disney at the time.
 Then, in December 2019, GKIDS bought the digital video rights to the films, including The Wind Rises.
-Thus, GKIDS owns the theatrical, television and home video rights to every Ghibli film except for Grave of the Fireflies and The Wind Rises.
+Thus, GKIDS owns the theatrical, television, home video and digital video rights to every Ghibli film except for Grave of the Fireflies.